akshayprabhu200/UCSD/src/pages/incoming.md

 2. **How do I get from the Los Angeles Airport to the UCSD Campus?**
    - **Uber** - The easiest option to get from airport to the campus is obviously and Uber or a Lyft (Feel free to use the following referral codes: [click here for Lyft](https://www.lyft.com/i/AKSHAY37803?utm_medium=p2pi_iacc) or enter AKSHAY37803 for a discount on your rides.
 Uber doesn't have such a bonus currently).
 Naturally, this is a pricier option, regular ones start at around $200 and an XL during peak hours can almost reach $450.
 It will take around 2 hours to reach San Diego
-   - **Flixbus** - US public transportion is not the most reliable, and expect delays.
-Flixbus is availabe from Cesar E Chavez Ave and you can take an Uber from the airport to the stop.
+   - **Flixbus** - US public transportation is not the most reliable, and expect delays.
+Flixbus is available from Cesar E Chavez Ave and you can take an Uber from the airport to the stop.
 The cost to San Diego is around $20 if you book early.
 This includes one luggage bag and one carry on.
 You can purchase more bags for $20 each.
    - **Car Rental** - Strongly recommended that you take this option at your own risk as for most international students you will be jet lagged, tired and possibly not used to driving in the US and lastly the legality of driving in the US with an international driver's license is not entirely clear.
 Strictly for informational purposes, you can rent a car from the airport, there will be rental car companies such as Hertz, Enterprise, etc who will issue you a car for about $49-60 a day, fuel not included.
-At the time of writing this aritcle, fuel is around $5.5 a US gallon.
+At the time of writing this article, fuel is around $5.5 a US gallon.
 This is roughly a 3 hr hour journey (112.2 mi/180 km) via I-405 S and I-5 S.

 ## Banking in the US